Achille Mbembe: Work

+Controversies

 Cancellation of Ruhrtriennale address

 In May 2019 the German Parliament passed a resolution branding the BDS movement antisemitic.
 In addition all German states were advised to deny public funding for events or people supportive of that movement.
 In early 2020, the Federal Commissioner for Jewish Life and the fight against antisemitism, Felix Klein, called for the cancellation of a keynote address by Mbembe scheduled to be delivered on 14 August that summer at the Ruhrtriennale.
 He claimed Mbembe had "relativised the Holocaust and denied Israel's right to exist".
 The invitation was withdrawn, and the festival itself was cancelled due to the COVID-19 pandemic.

-The evidence for this charge was based on comments Mbembe made in two books where he drew parallels between the separatist policies deployed in the Israeli occupation of the Palestinian territories and South Africa under Apartheid.
+The false evidence for this charge was based on comments Mbembe made in two books where he drew parallels between the separatist policies deployed in the Israeli occupation of the Palestinian territories and South Africa under Apartheid.
 Mbembe was supported by groups of Israeli and Jewish academics, including some prominent German Holocaust scholars.
 Concerns were raised over what some argued was a "weaponization of antisemitism", and, later that year, in December, representatives of 32 prominent cultural institutions issued a declaration both rejecting the BDS movement and, at the same time, warning that, rather than reining in antisemitism, the resolution posed dangers to freedom of speech.
-In response, Monika Grütters, Germany's minister for culture, stated that cultural institutions walk a tightrope between artistic freedoms and socially acceptable ideas, and that anti-Semitism was a redline issue.
+In response, Monika Grütters, Germany's parliamentary state secretary for culture, stated that cultural institutions walk a tightrope between artistic freedoms and socially acceptable ideas, and that anti-Semitism was a redline issue.

+Academic boycotts

+In 2018, Mbembe was involved in the academic boycott of an Israeli professor, Shifra Sagy.
+Sagy, a psychology professor at Ben-Gurion University, was eventually disinvited from a conference at Stellenbosch University in South Africa after a boycott led by Mbembe and his colleague and wife Sarah Nuttall.

+In 2010 and 2015, Mbembe signed petitions endorsing the academic boycott of Israel.